 - 3 tablespoons chopped parsley

-- 3 tablespoons chopped basil or 1 tsp dried basil
+- 3 tablespoons chopped basil or 1 teaspoon dried basil

-- 1 tablespoon chopped mint or 1/2 tsp dried mint
+- 1 tablespoon chopped mint or ½ teaspoon dried mint

 - 2 cloves garlic grated